mountainlizard/mountain-mqtt/README.md

 ## Todo

 1. Support for Quality of Service level 2 in `Client`.
 The relevant MQTT v5 packets are implemented, but not the state management for handling them in the client.
 2. More sophisticated client implementation(s) - the current `Client` implementation `ClientNoQueue` only supports a single pending acknowledgement at a time, and waits for this before returning when sending packets, by polling for data ready.
-The concurrency model is not ideal, but allows support for embedded and tokio networking with the same relatively simple code.
-It may be possible to performance and capabilities either by providing separate client implementations for embedded and tokio, or by refactoring the shared concurrency model.
+The concurrency model is not ideal, but allows support for embedded and tokio networking with the same relatively simple code and no allocation.
+A better model should be achievable, maybe using different approaches for tokio (where we can use std) and embedded/no_std.
 3. Improve and add integration tests for `packet_client` and `client` modules.
 4. Publish as a crate.